Guns, Germs and Steel Chapter 6 QS

 6. What two factors made the shift from hunting and gathering to food production so rapid in southeastern Europe?

-7. What five factors led to the general shift from hunting gathering to food production during the past 10,000 years?
+7. What five factors led the general shift from hunting gathering to food production during the past 10,000 years?
 Be sure that you understand each of them.

 8. How did climate changes at the end of the Pleistocene and food production cause population densities to rise?